HSC exams goof up: Board sends hall tickets with missing photos

-Many students of Tikaram Jagannath College in Khadki have received HSC exam hall tickets without their scanned photographs on it; meanwhile, board officials and college authorities are busy blaming each other for the lapse
+Many students of a Pune college have received HSC exam hall tickets without scanned photographs on it; meanwhile, board officials and college authorities are busy blaming each other

 In a major lapse, about 20 students of Tikaram Jagannath College at Khadki have received their hall tickets for the repeaters’ exam on September 29, without their scanned photographs.
 While Maharashtra State Board officials and college authorities are blaming each other, sources in the board said that such a lapse is unacceptable, as hall tickets with manually pasted photographs can be misused to place dummy candidates during the exam.

 The college has decided to check valid photo Id of the students before allowing them to sit for the exam.
 Pic/Dattatraya Adhalge